betagouv/mission-transition-ecologique/libs/etl/README.md

 It's been integrated with NX to have a very simple experience.

-From the root project directory or the etl directory, you can `npm run etl:build`
+From the root project directory or the etl directory, you can `npm run build:etl`
-`npm run update:database`
+`npm run database:update`

 You can check the full list of commands from the libs/etl/project.json file

 # How to contribute

 The docker setup is usable in a development settings.
-After running `npm run etl:build`, you can simply modify the python file and execute them inside the docker environement using `npm run update:database`
+After running `npm run build:etl`, you can simply modify the python file and execute them inside the docker environement using `npm run database:update`

 If you are proposing an unrequested contribution, please start by opening an issue in the following [github repository](https://github.com/betagouv/mission-transition-ecologique).
 If your contribution is answering an issue of the repository, feel free to directly open a pull request which will be reviewed by a member of the project.